Strongly entangled system-reservoir dynamics with multiphoton pulses beyond the two-excitation limit: Exciting the atom-photon bound state: Addressing the atom-photon bound state

-The dynamics of the excitation of a TLS with decay rate $\Gamma = 4$\,$\text{ps}^{-1}$ subjected to feedback at delay time $\tau = 2$\,ps is shown in Fig.~\ref{fig:rect_pulses_MPS} where specific parameter values are chosen out of numerical convenience.
-The calculations were performed using the ITensor library \cite{itensor}.
-Since $\Gamma \tau \gg 1 $, here, we operate in the strongly non-Markovian regime.
-There are different scenarios in which an atom-photon bound state is formed: On the one hand, a stabilization of the excitation can be observed for an initially excited emitter which does not fully decay in vacuum (light blue line).
-In this case, the amount of excitation trapped in the system decays monotonously with $\Gamma\tau$ \cite{Tufarelli2013}.
+To begin with, we consider the regime of medium delay times.
+In Fig.~\ref{fig:rect_pulses_MPS1}, the dynamics for a TLS with $\Gamma \tau = 0.5$ subjected to rectangular pulses of duration $\Gamma t_p = 0.5$ containing up to four photons is shown and compared to the case of an initially excited emitter decaying spontaneously in the vacuum.
+There are different scenarios in which an atom-photon bound state is excited: On the one hand, a stabilization of the excitation can be observed for an initially excited emitter that does not fully decay in the vacuum (dashed light blue line).
+In this case, the amount of excitation trapped in the system decreases monotonously with $\Gamma\tau$ \cite{Tufarelli2013}.
 On the other hand, we can evoke a stabilization of the excitation in a TLS that is initially in the ground state using multi-photon pulses.
 In this case, the shape of the pulse and the contained number of photons additionally influence the trapped excitation.
-In Fig.~\ref{fig:rect_pulses_MPS}, a rectangular pulse of duration $t_p = 2.4$\,ps containing either one, two, or three photons is considered.
-For a TLS initially in the ground state, a single-photon pulse does not cause a stabilization at a finite amount of excitation (red line).
-We need at least two photons in the pulse to evoke such behavior where the first photon partially excites the emitter and due to the scattering of the remaining photons a non-zero steady state can be reached \cite{Calajo2019a}.
-This occurs for the two-photon pulse (black line); a three-photon pulse, however, leads to an even higher steady-state excitation for the system under consideration (green line).
-We are interested in ways to control and, in particular, maximize the excitation trapping.
-Therefore, we note that the steady-state excitation of the TLS presented in Fig.~\ref{fig:rect_pulses_MPS} for a rectangular three-photon pulse ($\braket{E(t_\infty)} \equiv \lim_{t \rightarrow \infty} \langle E(t) \rangle = 0.0234$) exceeds the excitation at which the initially excited TLS in vacuum stabilizes ($\braket{E(t_\infty)} = 0.0124$).
-This corresponds to an increase of around 90 percent.
-Thus, our findings suggest that the quantum optical preparation of an excited emitter via multi-photon pulses can be significantly more effective than via an initially excited emitter due to the self-consistent inclusion of quantum noise.
+For a TLS initially in the ground state, a single-photon pulse does not cause a stabilization at a finite amount of excitation (solid green line, first from the bottom).
+We need at least two photons in the pulse to evoke such behavior where the first photon partially excites the emitter and due to the scattering of the remaining photons, a non-zero steady state can be reached \cite{Calajo2019a}.